kareemzok/wordpress-snippets/README.md

 ## Usage

-To use My Awesome Project, follow these steps:
+To use the project, follow these steps:

 1. Once you insert the code into your WordPress website, it will start working and carrying out its designated operations